Alex Pentek – Artist Statement / Biography

-I am very grateful for the following coverage of Urban Oasis in Irish Arts Review, Winter edition 2016, kindly written by Editor John Mulcahy.
+I was very grateful for the following coverage of Urban Oasis in Irish Arts Review, Winter edition 2016, kindly written by the late John Mulcahy.

 2015- Awarded and completed Kindred Spirits, a permanent artwork commemorating the 1847 Choctaw Nation’s donation to Ireland during the Great Irish Famine.

 A 3D walkthrough of the idea can be seen on https://vimeo.com/82176519